kht321/meralion/README.md

 - `results/robustness/details.jsonl`: (optional) row-by-row transcripts for
   deeper audits.

-For now, the “Results” section in reports/papers can link to these CSVs; summary plots will be generated once fairness analysis and backdoor experiments are integrated.
+For now, the "Results" section in reports/papers can link to these CSVs; summary plots will be generated once fairness analysis is integrated.

 ---